abap-community/abap-community/remote-events/README.md

 When we all have to talk together, we will use [Zoom] (https://zoom.us/).
 To join the call, you will have to install the software, but it is not necessary to have an account.

+### How to interact in Zoom? -> Camera Always On and be plite ;-)

+The Short answer is **Camera Always On** and take **care of each others**.
+Let others formulate what they have in mind and listen to them don´t interrupt your Teammates.

 ## Slack

 We will use [Slack] (https://slack.com/) as a coordination tool.
 Check the sections on ** How can I participate? ** or ** How will we coordinate during the event? ** for more details.